 Retention of records by institutions

 The Royal Commission recommended that institutions engaged in child-related work should retain records related to child sexual abuse for at least 45 years.
-The Public Record Office Victoria (PROV) issued a on 10 July 2019.
+The Public Record Office Victoria (PROV) issued a Retention and Disposal Authority for Records of Organisational Response to Child Sexual Abuse Incidents and Allegations on 10 July 2019.
 This requires Victorian public offices to retain child sexual abuse incident or allegation records for 45 or 99 years.
 In addition, some classes of records must be kept permanently.
 Over 100 existing Retention and Disposal Authorities are under review to ensure they are consistent with PROV advice.